Sebamed Clear Face Gel Review: A Savior When Nothing Works

 The Sebamed Clear Face Gel takes an absolutely minimalist approach by eliminating any potentially problematic ingredients that could cause acne flair ups.
 This is as barebones as it gets, as far as moisturizers are concerned.
 Notable ingredients include: Aloe Vera, Hyaluronic Acid, Panthenol, and Allantoin.

-Allows the skin to calm down if it’s been subjected to a ton of active ingredients or products.
+Allows the skin to calm down if it’s been subjected to a ton of active ingredients or products, or is hyper-sensitive.
 One of the only moisturizers out there that can truly claim it will not cause breakouts for the majority of people.
 Ideal for those that absolutely cannot tolerate any moisturizers.

 Spreads easily, feels like a gooey water, and leaves the slightest tacky feeling behind.
 Not at all bothersome in my opinion, and I hate the tacky feeling of products.